Korfballer/teaching-pytest/README.md

 This has probably happened because either:
 1. You are using the wrong virtual environment.
 See section on activating the virtual environment.
 2. You haven't installed the dependencies by running `pip install .[dev]`.
-See the section on installing dependencies.
+See section on installing dependencies.

+### 3.3 Linting

+Pre-commit doesn't seem to be checking the code.

+This happens when you haven't run `pre-commit install`.
+See section on pre-commit.